CodeForAfrica/trafficking.AFRICA/_site/README.md

-# SeaSensors - Coming Soon
+# trafficking.Africa - Coming Soon

-The "Coming Soon" page for SeaSensors project; part of the sensors.AFRICA network - a citizen-science air, water, and sound quality network across the continent.
-Accessible at https://seasensors.africa/
+The "Coming Soon" page for trafficking project; The Human Trafficking Data Observatory is an investigative data project into modern slavery in southern Africa.
+Accessible at https://trafficking.africa/

 **NOTE: No active development is being done on this repo and will be made inactive soon.**